Device > Certificate Management > SSL/TLS Service Profile

 In the client systems that request firewall or Panorama services, the certificate trust list (CTL) must include the certificate authority (CA) certificate that issued the certificate specified in the SSL/TLS service profile.
 Otherwise, users will see a certificate error when requesting the services.
 Most third-party CA certificates are present by default in client browsers.
 If an enterprise or firewall-generated CA certificate is the issuer, you must deploy that CA certificate to the CTL in client browsers.

-To add a profile, click Add, complete the fields in the following table.
+To add a profile, click Add, and then complete the fields in the following table.

 SSL/TLS Service Profile Settings